-Other than the Scheme's liability driven investments ("LDI") which are held by BlackRock, the Scheme's investments are principally held in The Church of England Investment Fund for Pensions ("CEIFP").
+Other than the Scheme's liability driven investments ("LDI") which are held by BlackRock, and the Defined Benefit Scheme's insurance policy (see Management and Custody of Investments section), the Scheme's investments are principally held in a common investment fund, The Church of England Investment Fund for Pensions ("CEIFP").
 The CEIFP was established in 1985 as a common investment fund for the Board's pension schemes.
-The Scheme has been a member of the CEIFP since 1998.
-The CEIFP pools assets to take advantage of economies of scale and reduce risk through diversification, to which the smaller schemes that are also managed by the Board would not have access on their own.
+The Scheme has been a member of the CEIFP since it was established in 1985.
+The CEIFP pools assets to take advantage of economies of scale and reduce risk through diversification, to which the smaller schemes would not have access on their own.
 The CEIFP's annual report and financial statements are attached at Appendix 2.

-The CEIFP has five pools: the public equity pool containing listed equities, the diversified growth pool containing mostly property and private equity, the diversified income pool containing mostly infrastructure assets and private loans, the listed credit pool containing corporate bonds, and the liquidity pool containing cash.
+The CEIFP has five pools: the public equity pool containing mostly listed equities, the diversified growth pool containing mostly property and private equity assets, the diversified income pool containing mostly infrastructure assets and private loans, the listed credit pool containing corporate bonds, and the liquidity pool containing cash.